Director

 Position in lab: Undergraduate Honours student.

-Background and Training: I am currently in my fourth year of a joint honours in Biology and Psychology.
-I have joined the lab to complete my honours project.
+Background and Training: I am currently completing my final year of a Bachelor of Science degree with honours, majoring in Behavioural Neuroscience.
+I have joined the lab to gain experience in clinical psychology and to complete my honours project.

 Research Assistants